Slothkrew/slothkrew.com/_posts/2015-03-03-decisions-on-design.md

 Let's take a quick look at the state of support for SCRAM-SHA1 in popular clients:

+* Pidgin supports it since November 2013 (see [here](https://developer.pidgin.im/wiki/FullChangeLog) - I am somewhat doubting that though.
+I'm fairly certain that support has been available for a lot longer, but I could not find anything on that.)
+* Adium supports it since March 2010 (see [here](https://pidgin.im/pipermail/commits/2010-March/016759.html))
 * Miranda supports it since December 2010 (see [here](https://code.google.com/p/miranda/source/list?num=25&start=13218))
 * Gajim supports it since February 2010 (see [here](https://trac.gajim.org/changeset/2593c6a02d88))
 * Psi supports it since February 2013 (see [here](https://github.com/tfar/psi-soc2010/commits/sasl-scram) and [here](https://github.com/tfar/iris-gsoc2010/commits/sasl-scram))